Born: Camperdown, NSW

 Tribal Group: Gadigal

-Konstantina is an emerging contemporary indigenous artist.
-She is re-imagining the traditions of her peoples' dot painters and providing a modern narrative for all Australians to better understand First Nations People as just part of the fabric of Australia.
+Konstantina (Kate Constantine) is a proud Gadigal woman of the Eora Nation and a neocontemporary Indigenous artist.
+She is re-imagining the traditions of her peoples' dot painters and providing a modern narrative for all Australians to better understand First Nations People as part of the fabric of Australia.

 Copyright Biography Kate Owen Gallery courtesy of Konstantina